Budget Check & Debt Capacity

 A budget check is part of the creditworthiness check.
 It aims to protect borrowers from over-indebtedness in the course of taking out a loan.
-Those who grant loans are obliged by law to carry out a budget check on the basis of the Consumer Credit Act.
+The debt-to-income ratio also plays a role in this process.
+Those who grant loans are obliged by law to carry out a budget check on the basis of the Swiss Consumer Credit Act (KKG).

 Knowing one's own financial situation helps to make reliable decisions.
-For this reason, prospective borrowers should also carry out a budget check in the event of major expenditure or the taking out of a loan.
+For this reason, prospective borrowers should also carry out a budget check themselves before major expenses or taking out a loan.

 1. Budget check according to the Consumer Credit Act

 Lenders are obliged to check the creditworthiness of the applicant.
-According to the Consumer Credit Act, the applicant is considered creditworthy if he or she can repay the loan without having to claim the non-attachable part of the income.
-Consequently, the attachable income must be determined in order to be able to make statements about creditworthiness.
+According to the Consumer Credit Act, the applicant is considered creditworthy if he or she can repay the loan without having to claim the non-seizable part of the income.
+Consequently, the seizable income must be determined in order to be able to make statements about creditworthiness.
 This is done as part of the budget check.

 2. Personal budget check